My Name Is Albert Ayler: Reception

 Amiri Baraka commented: "Ayler plays with a surprisingly good rhythm section made up of two Danes and an American (Gardiner) who's been playing around the Scandinavian countries for a few years.
 Albert's work on soprano is almost as valuable as his work on tenor (dig 'Summertime' and 'Green Dolphin Street').
 The bassist, Orsted Pedersen, shows up very well on this album... his playing on 'C.T.' is very fine (Ayler's fantastic)."

 Writing for SoundBlab, Rich Morris called the album "A true lost classic...
-My Name Is... may not be viewed as Albert Ayler's definitive work... but it is a classic recording made by a true visionary at the top of his game and contains transcendental majesty and searing beauty, in amongst a whole lot of sronking, grooving, astondingly improvised be-bop...
+My Name Is... may not be viewed as Albert Ayler's definitive work... but it is a classic recording made by a true visionary at the top of his game and contains transcendental majesty and searing beauty, in amongst a whole lot of sronking, grooving, astoundingly improvised be-bop...
 Ayler's playing is just beyond anything that could be called mere musicianship.
-He's wildly expressive without wasting a note, never putting a food wrong even as he disregards conventional notions of melody and structure."
+He's wildly expressive without wasting a note, never putting a foot wrong even as he disregards conventional notions of melody and structure."
 He concluded: "people younger and cooler than me must hear this album.
 We must wrestle their piddling false icons from them, make a bonfire of the Gagas, Coldplays and whatever skinny-jeaned bore-fest is on the cover of this week's NME, and play them My Name is Albert Ayler on repeat, until they are also brave enough to put their name to music as wild, free and elemental.
 And we must do so quickly before the spark which created such music recedes forever to out-of-print albums and half-forgotten history."

 Bassist and Ayler biographer Jeff Schwartz noted that My Name is Albert Ayler exhibits some of the same flaws found on its predecessor, Something Different!!!!! in that, for example, his use of the pick-up musicians limited him to playing mostly standards, and commented that the presence of a pianist "seems to prevent Ayler from breaking free of them to follow his imagination."
 However, Schwartz noted that the album demonstrates that, by this point in time, Ayler had established "a consistent, unique musical style.
 In his playing on this session, he presents most of the elements that his later work would be built from."